 - Fair Grounds

-Taking the health and well being of guests and team members, Jay Snowden, president and CEO of Penn National Gaming, which owns Hollywood Casino Hotel & Raceway in Bangor, Maine, has decided to close the casino for two weeks.
+Taking the health and well being of guests and team members, Jay Snowden, president and CEO of Penn National Gaming, which owns Hollywood Casino Hotel & Raceway in Bangor, Maine, has decided to close until further notice.

-Oxford Casino & Hotel, has also voluntarily suspended operations for 14 days beginning on Monday, March 16.
+Oxford Casino & Hotel, has also voluntarily suspended operations beginning on Monday, March 16.

 Both casinos have followed the actions of other casinos across the country in closing their doors amid the COID-19 outbreak.

 Gov. Larry Hogan announced the closure of the state’s 12 casinos and racetracks and all simulcast betting facilities effective on Monday, March 16.
-There has been no announcement on when properties will re-open but all are expected to remain closed for at least two weeks.
+There has been no announcement on when properties will re-open but all are expected to remain closed indefinitely.

 Casinos and racetracks closed:

 - MGM National Harbor

 - Live!
 Casino & Hotel

 - Laurel Park